bqi343/cp-notebook/Resources/Questions.md

 > i need help with a problem related to calculating ( a power b )mod prime

 > i need help with a combinatorial problem. the problem is as follows : given a grid of size 2xN, you need to count number of ways to paint the blocks of this grid with M litres of red colour such that painted blocks does not share a side.
 To paint 1 block ,1 litre of colour is required.
 I can do this with the help of dynamic programming if value of N less than 1000.
 Can I solve this problem in case of N <= 10^9. (codechef)

 > hi dude, can you help me please?, I realy stuck at this problem, could you give me a hint?, I think it is a graph problem

-If you give me a link to the problem and I find it sufficiently interesting, then I might solve it (or not, if I don't check my messages).
+If you give me a link to the problem and I find it sufficiently interesting, then I might solve it (or not).

 > Any opinion on working through random contests v.s. practicing topic by topic?